 Tactical Trainers, ceramic footwear from Michael Portnoy’s URGENT range, act as tools for addressing today’s pressing social issues—they cannot, however, be worn.

-The opening will take place on Saturday, May 15th from 12 – 6pm.
 The show is runnng till 10 July.
 Opening times Thursday till Saturday between 2-6pm.